TainanNeves/HEartLab_Workflow/README.md

 # To Do:
 - Junior
-  - Signal Plot to Matrix mode
-  - Update Header information in Filtering Electric Codes
   - Potential maps to Matrix mode
-  - .seq to .mat - Put in the workflow library
 - Tainan
   - Put Npy-matlab library path add in the readme file
-  - Interpolation Code Update
   - Implementation of metrics for DF and CL
   - Phase codes with Giovanne
 - Angélica
   - LAT / Conduction Velocity Codes
-  - LAT (Isochrones maps) to ECGi
   - LAT statistic metrics needs to be implemented
+  - Phase codes with Giovanne
+- Gabrielli
   - Pick Up a Trace for ECGi
-  - Phase codes with Giovanne
 - All
   - Select Recordings to Library